Blgfrhg, blrghghth, grgahtg, grgathhg SATAN!

 - Ar tonelico 2 has EXEC_over.METHOD_SUBLIMATION ~ ee wassa sos yehar, with its infamous "kowarero" refrain.

-- Peter Spilles of Project Pitchfork, especially after their style shift.
-There are a few exceptions, such as "Timekiller", where he uses a relatively normal baritone voice.
+- Project Pitchfork prominently began using this vocal style in the early-mid 2000s.
+There are a few exceptions, such as "Timekiller", where the singer uses a relatively normal baritone voice.

 - Darby Crash of The Germs used this as more or less his entire singing style.